lrodero/cats-effect-tutorial/tutorial.md

 ```

 `IO.shift` is a powerful tool but can be a bit confusing to beginners (and even
-intermediate) users of cats effect.
+intermediate) users of cats-effect.
 So do not worry if it takes some time for
 you to master.

 Using a custom thread pool in Echo server (exercise)